 On the day of the meeting, you can bring someone to support you, such as a teacher, educational psychologist, SENCo or a family member or friend.
 You can bring reports and important information from people who have opinions about the support the child or young person may need.

-At the mediation meeting, concerns and options are discussed around a table.
+At the mediation meeting, your concerns and options will be discussed.
 The meeting is confidential and without prejudice.
 This means that the SEND Tribunal would not consider anything discussed at a mediation session.
-It is an opportunity to resolve the matter outside of court.
+It is an opportunity to resolve the matter outside of tribunal.
 An independent SEND mediator will manage the meeting, which may take up to two hours.
 The mediator ensures that everyone’s concerns are heard and allows the parties to form their own agreement.

 What happens next?

 Within three working days of the meeting, the mediation service will send you a mediation certificate.
-You or your family need this certificate to register an appeal with the SEND Tribunal if you are not happy with the outcome of the mediation.
-You or your family have one month from the date on the certificate or two months from the original decision (whichever is the later date) to register an appeal with the SEND Tribunal.
+If you are not happy with the outcome of the mediation you or your family will need a mediation certificate before you can register an appeal with the SEND Tribunal.
+You have one month from the date on the certificate or two months from the date of the original decision (whichever is the later date) to register an appeal with the SEND Tribunal.